 Oh, how we miss the days of deceptively titled bulletins, pc4pc, and hours of pimping your profile with just the right visuals and accompanying music (only to change it all again within a day or two).
 Myspace dominated the bulk of our high school years much like Facebook, Twitter, and Instagram do today.
-Apart from filling out superfluous surveys and trying to get the best possible angles in my self pics, finding new music was an immense part of what Myspace was for myself, and millions of other users I’m sure.
+Apart from filling out superfluous surveys and trying to get the best possible selfie angles, finding new music was an immense part of what Myspace was for myself, and millions of other users I’m sure.

 Regardless of the outcome, after the break you can (finally) explore the second set of bands I’ve chosen in a multi-part feature, entitled ‘Revisiting Esoteric Acts From “The Myspace Daze” (Part 2).’
 Feel free to converse in our comments section and share some bands that you miss from the same era, and be sure to stay tuned in the next couple weeks for Part 3!

 San Diego band, The Beautiful Mistake, may not entirely fit the criteria here as they likely had the biggest following of the three acts in this installment.
 They do, however, fit in the sense that their career was short-lived for a band with so much to offer.
 Two full-lengths (the latter of which topped at No. 22 on the Billboard Top Independent chart) and three EPs in a 6-year career obviously makes for a more substantial résumé than the other bands we’ve covered here, but I still feel that they went relatively unnoticed in the scope of it all as there was an overwhelming slew of similar bands out at the time.
 The Beautiful Mistake was one that just happened to stand out for me.